-At S T U D I O B all classes are for all levels.
-The primary style of yoga we teach is a power vinyasa flow, inspired by the Baptiste Power Vinyasa Style.
+At STUDIO B and YOC, all classes are for all levels.
+The primary style of yoga we teach is a power vinyasa flow.
 In this style you connect breath to movement as you flow from one pose to the next, building heat and fluidity.
 These classes take place in a heated room which encourages sweating, detoxifies the body, and helps the muscles stretch deeper.
 We emphasize the power of alignment, balance, and focus.
-We also offer other types of yoga for every practitioner including Yin, Gentle Flow and Kids Yoga.
+We also offer other types of yoga for every practitioner including Yin, Gentle Flow, Kids Yoga and even Barre Classes.
 Regardless of your age or level of experience, our high-quality instructors will lead you through a practice that will leave you feeling energized and empowered.
 Burn calories, stretch and strengthen muscles, relax the mind, cleanse the body, and be inspired.

 Our mission is to empower students to enhance the quality of their lives and the lives of others, using yoga as a tool for physical, emotional and intellectual transformation.
-This mission is achieved by staying true to our core values: wellness, community, possibility and integrity.
+This mission is achieved by staying true to our core values: connection, collaboration, purpose, possibility & play